Wachira-alt/git-basics/README.md

 #Git Basics
-This is a simple repository for learning git basics some of the simple command that learnt so far are:
+This is a simple repository for learning Git basics some of the simple commands that learnt so far are:
 `git init`
 `git add`
 `git status`